Fides-Storage/Server/README.md

 ======
 In order to get the project running you need at least Java jre 7.
 You also need Maven to get the project running.
 If you haven't installed it yet, look at following link for more information about Maven: maven.apache.org/.
 To work with Maven within Eclipse, you have to install the Maven plugin called 'Maven integration for Eclipse' from the Eclipse Marketplace.
 After you've installed the Maven plugin you can clone all three Github repositories from Github.com/Fides-Storage/.
 In Eclipse you have to import the three repositories by selecting 'Existing Maven Projects'.
 Open the folder where all three repositories are cloned to and import them.

+<i>P.S.
+Administrator rights might be needed in order to create files</i>

 Checkstyle and Formatter
 ======
 Our project makes use of checkstyle and a formatter.
 Checkstyle is a plugin which can be downloaded from the Marketplace within Eclipse.
 After you've downloaded Checkstyle, you have to activate it by right clicking on the concerning project and then left click on Checkstyle -> Activate Checkstyle.
 To use the right formatter, right click on the project and search for 'Formatter'.
 Check the 'Enable project specific settings'.
 You can click on import where you have to navigate to the etc folder of the concerning folder and choose Formatter.xml.
 After you've done that you can apply the changes and search for 'Save Actions' (optional).
 Here you have to select 'Enable project specific settings', 'Perform the selected actions on save' and 'Format source code'.